 Now the million dollar question,

-When Will PMBOK 6th Edition Based Exam Comes Into Play?
+When Will PMBOK 6th Edition Based Exam Kicks In?

-It is essential to know this to decide whether it is worth aiming for PMP exam right now (if you believe in ‘known devil is better than unknown angel’), or wait for PMBOK 6th edition based exam about 6-7 months away.
+It is essential to know this to decide whether it is worth aiming for PMP exam right now (if you believe in ‘known devil is better than unknown angel’), or wait till PMBOK 6th edition based exam kicks in the first quarter of 2018.

 That, we will see in the second part of this series, here.